 CARB must acknowledge that there is no available technology that currently meets both the performance standards of the proposed regulation and the propulsion needs of the regulated population of towing vessels.
 CARB must provide realistic relief for vessels that cannot comply with its rules based on space or feasibility constraints.
-As the draft rule stands now, AmNav will be forced to spend tens of millions of dollars on unproven and potentially dangerous retrofits on vessels that have are being or have recently been repowered to meet the last iteration of the CHC regulations.
-In the most egregious case, AmNav has vessels that have just been delivered or will soon take delivery of that will be forced to be retrofitted just a few short years after they were first put into service.
+As the draft rule stands now, Foss will be forced to spend tens of millions of dollars on unproven and potentially dangerous retrofits on vessels that have only recently been repowered to meet the last iteration of the CHC regulations.
+In the most egregious case, Foss has vessels that have just been delivered or it will take delivery off that will be forced to be retrofitted just a few short years after they are first put into service.
 The financial waste caused by this proposal is staggering and raises the question of whether CARB is legally "taking" property from vessel operators by devaluing fully operational equipment that meets federal standards through state regulation.